A Survey of Features Used for Representing Black-box Single-objective Continuous Optimization: Machine Learning Studies that Utilized Meta-features

-Table~\ref{tab:review} provides an overview of the research focused on problem, algorithm, and trajectory-based features and their applications in algorithm selection for continuous single-objective optimization.
+Table~\ref{tab:review} provides an overview of the research focused on problem, algorithm, and trajectory-based features and their applications in problem classification, algorithm selection, performance prediction, and complementarity of benchmark suites.
 The table is structured into three horizontal parts, one for each of these categories.
-Each row represents a specific type of features.
+Each row represents a specific class of features.
 The columns are divided into three primary aspects.
 The first aspect identifies the learning tasks in which the features are evaluated, including problem classification, algorithm selection, performance prediction, and visualization/complementarity analysis.
-The second and third aspects concern the collection of problem instances used in the research, which may originate from established benchmark suites such as BBOB, CEC, or Nevergard, or be generated by problem instance generators.
-Detailed explanations are not provided here, but references to the relevant studies are included.
+The second and third aspects concern the collection of problem instances used in the research, which may originate from established benchmark suites such as BBOB, CEC, or Nevergrad, or be generated by problem instance generators.

 We omit a detailed description of each study presented in the table, as most have been previously discussed, and instead provide a single example to illustrate how the table can be interpreted.
 For instance, the study~\cite{per_run_algorithm_selection_warmstarting} explores per-run algorithm selection using trajectory-ELA features and algorithm features derived from internal algorithm parameters.
-This approach has been evaluated using the BBOB and Nevergrad benchmark suites.
-Accordingly, this study is listed in the cells (Trajectory-ELA, Algorithm Selection), (Internal Algorithm Parameters, Algorithm Selection), (Trajectory-ELA, BBOB), and (Trajectory-ELA, Nevergrad).
-It is not included in the cells (Internal Algorithm Parameters, BBOB) and (Internal Algorithm Parameters, Nevergrad), as the previously mentioned cells provide sufficient implicit links to understand the study's content.
+Accordingly, in the first part of the table, this study is listed in the cells (Trajectory-ELA, Algorithm Selection) and (Internal Algorithm Parameters, Algorithm Selection).
+For additional context, the same reference~\cite{per_run_algorithm_selection_warmstarting} appears in the second part of the table, corresponding to the BBOB and Nevergrad benchmark suites.
+These are the benchmark suites where the learning tasks from the first part of the table are tested.

 The table results indicate that the majority of studies have utilized ELA problem landscape features with BBOB benchmark problem instances.
 This prevalence is expected, as developing an ML model for problem classification, algorithm performance prediction, or algorithm selection benefits from having multiple problem instances per problem class that vary by shifting or scaling.
 This variation allows for training the ML model on one set of problem instances and testing it on another set that differs only in shift or scale.
 However, using other benchmark suites, such as the CEC benchmark suites, remains challenging.
 These suites require the development of zero-shot ML models~\cite{xian2017zero} because each problem class is represented by only a single instance.